Build guide

 Insert the bonus screw

-From the bottom, fasten the rail tightly to the chassis using a 20mm countersunk. -
+From the bottom, fasten the rail tightly to the chassis.M320mm -

 Tape the motors

 Tape the motors.
-Without tape, the motor wires will walk around.
+Without tape, the wires will fly away.
 You need to tape it before installing the mid plates. -

 Install the right midplate